Haji Ali Dargah: Architecture

-The accessibility to the dargah is dependent on the tides.
-As the causeway is not bound by railings, when the causeway gets submerged during high tide it becomes inaccessible.
-Therefore, the dargah is accessible only during low tide.
-This walk on the causeway, with the sea on both sides, is one of the highlights of a trip to the shrine.

 The whitewashed structure occupies an area of a marble courtyard contains the central shrine.
 The tomb within the mosque is covered by a brocaded red and green chaddar (tomb cover sheet).
 It is supported by an exquisite silver frame, supported by marble pillars.
 The main hall has marble pillars embellished with artistic mirror work: blue, green, yellow chips of glass arranged in kaleidoscopic patterns interspersed with Arabic patterns which spell the ninety-nine names of Allah.
-As per the Muslim traditions separate praying rooms for ladies and gents are provided here to pay their respects.
-During the high tide, the dargah seems completely isolated with no access.
+As per the Muslim traditions, separate praying rooms for female and male worshippers are provided.